joschu/trajopt/doc/install.rst

     [plugindatabase.h:929] /usr/local/share/openrave-0.9/plugins/libbulletrave.so: /usr/local/share/openrave-0.9/plugins/libbulletrave.so: undefined symbol: _ZNK16btCollisionShape17getBoundingSphereER9btVector3Rf
     Segmentation fault (core dumped)

+  This is due to a name collision between a system installation of bullet and the local version in trajopt.
 One crude solution: ``rm /path/to/libbulletrave.so``.
 OpenRAVE uses ODE rather than Bullet by default, so there's no harm in removing the bullet plugin.

 * *All the python tests fail*.
 You probably need to set your ``PYTHONPATH``